 37. Receipt of information to be acknowledged

-(1) As soon as is practicable after receiving a report under this Part, the authorised person receiving the report must acknowledge the making of the report.
+(1) As soon as is practicable after receiving a report under Division 1, the authorised person receiving the report must acknowledge the making of the report.

 (2) The acknowledgment must be in writing, must be given to the person who made the report and must include —